Characterisation of sets of limit measures after iteration of a cellular automaton on an initial measure: Construction of a cellular automaton realising a given set of measures

 \end{definition}

 Intuitively, the counter is increased by one at the rightmost bit and $2$ behaves as a carry propagating along the counter.
-When the leftmost bit is a carry, the length of the counter is increased by one.
+If the most significant bit was a carry, the length of the counter is increased by one.
 Thus: \begin{fact} $val(inc(u)) = val(u)+1$. \end{fact}

-This operation is defined locally and can be seen as the local rule of a cellular automaton.
+Taking a symbol as spark where the counter is incremented, in our case the symbol $\wall$, and another one to precise the end of the word, in our case $\#$, this operation can be defined locally and can be seen as the local rule of a cellular automaton.